 Retriever trim: An everyday, family-friendly coat.
 (Think Chester)

 To achieve this trim, they will need to be either clipped or scissored every 6-8-10 weeks.
 This can be done by a professional groomer, or, if the owner is willing to learn how to do this, can be done by them.
 To maintain this trim, the coat needs to be brushed and combed on a regular basis each week.
 The retriever trim involves all of the hair on the body to be the same length with the first 2/3 of the tail shaved and only the last 1/3 at the end of the tail to be kept it's natural length.
 This is their characteristic "Flag" tail.
 The muzzle should be shorter than the body.
 The length of coat for this type of trim all depends on owner’s preference.
 It is often cut about 1” but would also be possible to cut far shorter or to keep the natural length all over the body and just trim the face & feet.

 Lion clip: The working cut and UK breed standard if you wish to show.
 (Think Holly, Jasmine & Rafferty)

 The lion clip involves keeping the entire coat it’s natural length but clipping the muzzle and rear end (from last rib cage) short.
 Similar to the retriever clip, the 1/3 of the end of the tail needs to be kept natural too.
-The lion clip is easier to achieve, however, needs more maintaining than the retriever trim with it needing to be combed several times a week.
+The lion clip is easy to achieve, however, needs more maintaining than the retriever trim with it needing to be combed daily or at least several times a week.
 This cut takes some getting used to, especially if you don’t like being the centre of attention as you walk down the street, but it does look fantastic when they run.